 For A36 mild steel bar the min yield strength is 36 ksi and the ultimate strength is 58 ksi.
 Mild steel is a good material choice with its great ductility.
 Under hammer blows it will flex and deform without brittle failure.

 The calculated potential friction forces at A and B (190 lb each) are above that needed to balance the clamping force.
 Since the friction forces at A and B are likely not actually equal, it is good that either alone is capable of balancing the full clamping force.
 Some references give friction coefficient values for metal on wood varying in the 0.2 to 0.6 range.
-With the clamp and normal forces kept the same and µ = 0.2 the potential friction load capability is 78 lb at A and B. Here the balancing force must be shared between locations A and B. For the application assessed, if the friction coefficient drops below approximately 0.17 the holdfast can be expected to slip.
+For the lower fiction case (µ = 0.2) and the clamp and normal forces kept the same, the potential friction load capability is 78 lb at A and B. Here the balancing force must be shared between locations A and B. For the application assessed, if the friction coefficient drops below approximately 0.17 the holdfast can be expected to slip.

 It is important to keep the friction coefficient high.
 Therefore, the shaft and hole should not be polished, oiled or waxed.
 A slipping holdfast might be remedied by cleaning with mineral spirits and/or sanding with coarse grit in a circumferential direction.
 Although the analysis showed a lot of margin on the friction load, it is directly dependent on the friction coefficient which can vary greatly based on surface conditions.

-As the holdfast’s arm is lengthened, the bending stresses in the shaft and the compressive stresses in the hole are increased (for the same clamping force).
+As the holdfast’s arm is lengthened, the bending stresses in the shaft and the compressive stresses in the hole increase (for the same clamping force).
 Too short of an arm length will result in slippage due to low normal and thereby, friction forces.

-Hole-to-holdfast clearance is discussed somewhat above with hole depth.
+Hole-to-holdfast shaft clearance is discussed somewhat above with hole depth.
 Thicker bench tops will likely need more hole clearance.
 But, in general it is advantageous to have the clearance no more than is needed for the holdfast to work.
-This allows for greater bearing areas and therefore, less damage to the bench top.
+This enables greater bearing areas and therefore, less damage to the bench top.

-Arm flex or springiness is dependent on the arm’s cross section and length however, this is likely non-critical for operation.
-However, springiness might help to lessen compression damage to the hole and clamped wood when the hammer blows are applied.
+Arm flex or springiness is dependent on the arm’s cross section and length, however, this is likely non-critical for operation.
+However, springiness might help to lessen compression damage in the hole and to the clamped wood when the hammer blows are applied.
 Note that reducing the cross section of the shaft and/or arm to increase flex will increase the bending stresses.
 With the assessed 0.75” diameter holdfast the shaft stress is high enough that flexing is occurring.
 Additionally, the clamping “foot” of holdfasts are commonly thinned providing some springiness (flex).

 Bearing (compressive) stresses in the hole can tend to be on the high side.
-It can be expected that at the highest stress points the wood will reversibly compress somewhat allowing the contact area, or bearing area, to increase thereby redistributing the pressure load and reducing the peak stresses.
-When and where the compression stresses exceed the compression strength of the wood the fibers will permanently crush and deform into a shape that further redistributes the stresses.
+It can be expected that at the highest stress points the wood will reversibly compress somewhat allowing the contact area, or bearing area, to increase, thereby redistributing the pressure load and reducing the peak stresses.
+When and where the compression stresses exceed the compression strength of the wood, the fibers will permanently crush and deform into a shape that further redistributes the stresses, although the effective hole clearance would increase.
 The analysis assumes that some local fiber compressing/crushing occurs thereby shifting the effective load points, hence, an effective top thickness was assessed instead of use of the full bench top thickness when the normal forces were calculated.
 In the interest of keeping the analysis simple and avoiding analysis of the actual deformations in the hole, judgment was used in the selection of te and a, which are intended to be conservative.

-Also on bearing stress and fiber compression, the workbench that this analysis is based upon shows no visible signs of damage at the dog/holdfast holes after years of holdfast use.
-The holes in the bench top were drilled with a 0.75” diameter RJ auger bit (as shown here) and have minimal clearance with the holdfast shafts.
+Also on bearing stress and fiber compression, the workbench that this analysis is based upon shows no visible signs of damage at the dog/holdfast holes after many years of holdfast use.
+The holes in the bench top were drilled with a 0.75” diameter RJ auger bit (as shown on the workbench construction page) and have minimal clearance with the holdfast shafts.
 Lastly, the Wood Handbook indicates that the compression strength of red oak (as with other woods) is substantially higher parallel to the grain than perpendicular to the grain.
 Thus, consideration could be given to which way a holdfast is oriented with respect to the grain, especially with wood having low compression strength.

 W Bohl, Jan 2018